 So You Want to Volunteer?

 In 2016, 864 volunteers contributed 6,555 hours and helped with over 100 projects, including preserve trail monitoring, oyster and seagrass restoration, avian monitoring, invasive species control, watershed clean-up, data entry and more!

-The first step toward becoming a volunteer is to download the volunteer application and liability release form.
-The form is available in both word (for easier printing) and editable pdf formats.
+The first step toward becoming a volunteer is to download and complete the volunteer application and liability release form (pdf).